 So now FDI or Foreign Direct Investment is welcomed by Govt of India in online marketplaces and this could be the reason behind Alibaba and Myntra being keen to acquire Jabong.
 Myntra and Jabong are catering the same audience hence if it acquires Jabong then it will be seen as the perfect setting.

-Meanwhile, in case of Alibaba it is a good investment as Jabong is a well-established brand in India and clothing shopping online is most prominent and growing categories out there.
+Meanwhile, in the case of Alibaba, it is a good investment as Jabong is a well-established brand in India and clothing shopping online is the most prominent and growing category out there.

 Strong Brand Value; Perfect Amalgamation Into Offline Retail

 Jabong has successfully attracted and retained the right people at the right time.
 With the coming Sanjeev Mohanty as CEO and ex-eBay executive Murlikrishnan B as COO has been seen as a brilliant move.
-As we look at their creative marketing and extablishment of brand value, Jabong is seen as the ideal acquisition for the offline conglomerates endeavoring to scoop out a market share from ecommerce.
-This is why Future Group and Abof plan to acquire Jabong and establish themselves online.
+As we look at their creative marketing and establishment of brand value, Jabong is seen as the ideal acquisition for the offline conglomerates endeavoring to scoop out a market share from eCommerce.
+This is why the Future Group and Abof plan to acquire Jabong and establish themselves online.

 It seems, we need to wait before there is an official announcement from the significant parties.
 Till then keep reading the space for more…